ncatlab/nlab-content/pages/4/7/7/4/24774/content.md

 \linebreak

-An introduction to Unimodular [[gravity]] at the classical and quantum level and applications to the [[cosmological constant]] problem:
+An introduction to [[unimodular gravity]] at the classical and quantum level and applications to the [[cosmological constant]] problem:

 * Enrique Álvarez, Eduardo Velasco-Aja, *A Primer on Unimodular Gravity*, in *[[Handbook of Quantum Gravity]]*, Springer (2023) &lbrack;[arXiv:2301.07641](https://arxiv.org/abs/2301.07641)&rbrack;